WesMC/starter-amazon-flask-server/ansible/README.md

 # Automated Configuration with Ansible

+With our main work within the flask server, we want to have the ability to configure and spin up docker containers relatively easily.
+It's more or less a question of 'when' versus 'if' you ever come across a complete server failure

 Now that we have a good idea (and documentation) of how to configure a server to run our starter flask website within a docker container, we're going to take the additional step of automating the configuration